 These rules, regulations and obstacles have failed to deter many a business from taking its product offering to Asia, one such company being Amazon subsidiary Shopbop, which has recently launched a Chinese version of its site and is actively targeting customers across multiple Asian markets.

-Tim Gill, Search Manager for Shopbop, will be speaking at the International Search Summit New York on October 1st, sharing the brand’s experience of running multilingual PPC campaigns and dealing with local search engines including Baidu in China and Naver in Korea.
-Early Bird rates for the Summit, which runs as part of SMX East, expire on August 31st.
+Tim Gill, Search Manager for Shopbop, will be speaking at the International Search Summit New York on October 1st, sharing the brand’s experience of running multilingual PPC campaigns and dealing with local search engines including Baidu in China and Naver in South Korea.
+Early Bird rates for the Summit, which runs as part of SMX East, expire on 31 August.

 Latest posts by Gemma Houghton (see all)